Understanding SCCM Incremental Collection , Evaluation and monitoring

 Set-CMCollection -Name "All End User devices" -RefreshType 2

-To update or create recurring schedule, we need to use New-CMSchedule cmdlet.
-The New-CMSchedule cmdlet creates a schedule token in Configuration Manager.
-Create schedule tokens to schedule events with differing frequencies such as daily, weekly, and monthly.
-The below PowerShell commands will set the collection evaluation frequency to every 7 days.
+To update or create a recurring schedule for SCCM collection evaluation, use the New‑CMSchedule cmdlet.
+This cmdlet generates a schedule token in Configuration Manager, which can be applied to events with different frequencies such as daily, weekly, or monthly.

 $schedtoken = New-CMSchedule -DurationInterval Days -DurationCount 0 -RecurInterval Days -RecurCount 7